10yard/dkafe/readme.md

 #### GPIO Inputs

-GPIO input is supported on Raspberry Pi and it is my recommended option for interfacing with arcade controls.
+GPIO input is supported on Raspberry Pi4 and it is my recommended option for interfacing with arcade controls.
 The DKAFE install script can set this up automatically.

 GPIO inputs can be mapped to keyboard inputs in the /boot/config.txt file.
 The chosen defaults avoid using GPIO pins that may be used with other Raspberry Pi peripherals: